 Unique things to do on the Sunshine Coast, BC

-We have just returned from our third trip to the Sunshine Coast, counting about 8 weeks of total travel in the area over the last few years.
+We have been to Sunshine Coast three times now, counting about 8 weeks of total travel in the area over the last few years.
 Needless to say, we are in love with this area.

 As much as I’d prefer to keep this wonderful region all to myself, I believe it deserves far more attention than it receives.
 To prove its underrated nature, read on to discover 14 unique things to do on the Sunshine Coast, BC.